Rimmuru/RimurusMenu-Docs/index.md

 Money Gun | Make it rain the fun way
 Teleport Gun | Teleports you to any thing shot at Rapid Fire | just overall annihilation
-Damage Multiplier | Increase the damage you do to people, vehicles and everything else Melee Damage Multiplier | Increases the melee damage you do to people, vehicles and everything else

 ## Vehicle